SystemsApproach/private5g/cloud.rst

 as *GitOps*), the cloud native approach to CI/CD.
 The third is that there is an opportunity for operators to apply discretion to the pipeline, as denoted by the *"Deployment Gate"* in the Figure, controlling what features get deployed when.
-This topic is discussed in the sidebar.
+(Keep in mind that "continuous" does not necessarily mean "instantaneous"; there can be a variety of gating functions injected into the CI/CD pipeline to control when upgrades get rolled out.)

 The third repository shown in :numref:`Figure %s <fig-cicd>` is the Code Repo (on the far left).
-Although not explicitly indicated, developers are continually checking new features and bug fixes into this repo, which then triggers the CI/CD pipeline.
+Developers continually check new features and bug fixes into this repo, which triggers the CI/CD pipeline.
 A set of tests and code reviews are run against these check-ins, with the output of those tests/reviews reported back to developers, who modify their patch sets accordingly.
 (These develop-and-test feedback loops are implied by the dotted lines in :numref:`Figure %s <fig-cicd>`.)

 The far right of :numref:`Figure %s <fig-cicd>` shows the set of deployment targets, with *Staging* and *Production* called out as two